osmoscraft/osmosnote/packages/server/public/devlog.md

 - Link suggestion based on tags
 - Multiple workspaces (with crosss workspace search?)
 - It's very easy to open the same doc twice and saving the older one will overwrite the new one.
+- Prompt for confirmation when deleting a note with references.

 ## Compiler